tbal999/jsonbase/README.md

 # jsonbase
 minimalistic declarative data manipulation library developed 27th Sep onwards.
-Primary reason for writing this was to learn more about data engineering.
+Primary reason for writing this was to learn more about data engineering & data science.
+You might find it useful.

-The idea of this tool is that you can do very specific data manipulation in go.
 I aim to make it as easy to use as possible & plan to extend on this and make it more useful over time.

 Advantages: